The Prophecy: Forsaken: Plot

 Dylan takes Allison to his "friend" Gabriella's house to get her a wig, some perfume, and some iron pills.
 The iron pills change the taste of her blood and the perfume changes her smell.
 Angels hunt by smell and taste (according to the first The Prophecy film).
 As they are escaping from a group of angels, Dylan explains the angel hierarchy - Cherubim and Seraphim are the most dangerous.
 He then sends her on her way and goes back to fight a hopeless battle to buy her time.
-The perfume and iron pills do the trick; Allison is able to escape.
+The perfume and iron pills do the trick and Allison is able to escape.
 Stark's thrones capture Dylan and bring him before Stark.
 Stark claims to Dylan that Allison is going to start genocide the likes of which the world has never seen, so Dylan should have killed her when he had the chance.

 Allison goes to the only "person" she can – Lucifer.
 He explains that the Lexicon is going to name the Antichrist in a matter of hours.
-The angels in Heaven do not want that kind of information falling into the hands of the wrong people.
-However, there are laws in Heaven against killing people, hence the hired assassin.
-For Heaven however, Allison turned their hired gun before he could finish the job.
+The angels in Heaven do not want that kind of information falling into the hands of the wrong people, but there are laws in Heaven against killing people, hence the hired assassin.
+For Heaven, Allison turned their hired gun before he could finish the job.
 He then tells her that he will not get involved in this one, despite the fact that he already had.

 When Allison comes out of his rickety old mansion, there are two angels waiting to take her.
 She races across the field until she comes upon a funeral procession for the young girl Maria, who Lucifer sent to her death in the opening.
 The angels lose track of her in the crowd.
 The procession ends at an old church, which is safe ground for Allison.
 Meanwhile, Stark continues to torture Dylan because he still needs him, especially since Allison trusts Dylan now.
 Stark tells Dylan to get her out of the church, and they will take care of the rest.

 Back inside the church, Allison hears the voice of the little girl calling to her: she says that she feels so cold, and tells her that the "bad angels" do not want humans in Heaven.
 They are trying to keep them out, so she cannot let them have the book, no matter what.
 Dylan shows up at the church and stays with Allison through the night; he asks her if she is sure that she is on the right side in this war.
 Allison claims that "you have to take some things on faith".
 Dylan takes a look outside and sees dozens of angels waiting for them; worried, he feels that they must get out of there soon or else there will be hundreds by the morning.
 Thus, he tells Allison to wait for his signal and then run directly to his car.
 When she gets there, though, he has locked her out; the double-cross is complete.